tbensky/Prolog-CLP/README.md

 L = [9, 1, 8, 5, 6, 2, 7, 4, 3] ;
 ```

-This means Dancer=9, Prancer=1, etc.
+This means Dancer=9, Prancer=1, etc.  Here is the complete code:

 ```prolog
 go(L) :-